What to Expect

 Who you will meet

-Festival staff, in branded Fresh Ink t-shirts, will be visible in and around the two venues across the weekend.
+Festival staff, in branded Fresh Ink t-shirts, will be visible across all three venues over the weekend.
 They will be on hand to help answer any questions and point you in the right direction.

-HEY Volunteers, in blue uniforms will be present throughout the festival and available to guide you to your events and answer queries.
+HEY Volunteers, in blue uniforms will be present throughout the festival.
+They can offer you a free festival brochure, guide you to your events and answer any questions.